Shankar49/Zomato-Data-analysis/README.md

 # Zomato-Data-analysis
-In this project i have performed exploratory data analysis on  zomato data set and drawn some meaningful visulaizations and information using mangoDb and uploaded it to streamlit
+In this project I have performed exploratory data analysis on zomato data set and drawn some meaningful visualizations and information using MongoDb and uploaded it to Streamlit